Start your free &

 • the abuser misused the powers they had been given to enable them to carry out the abuse.

-Consequences of Abuse:
+Consequences of abuse:

 Once fault has been established, other important matters you then need to prove include:

-What if my abuser was not convicted, can I still claim?
+If my abuser was not convicted, can I still claim?

 If the abuser was not charged or convicted, you can still make a claim for compensation.
 A conviction is not necessary.

-Different Systems:
+Different systems:

-While any criminal outcome can assist, the lack of a charge or conviction does not mean and does not prove that the abuse did not occur.
+While a criminal outcome can assist, the lack of a charge or conviction does not mean – and does not prove that the abuse did not occur.
+The criminal system and the civil system (where compensation claims are dealt with) are very different.

-Level of Proof:
+Level of proof:

-The law in Queensland allows a victim of child abuse who has already settled a claim in the past to ‘set aside’ (or unwind) the previous settlement if it is ‘just and reasonable’ to do so.
+The law in Queensland allows a victim of child abuse who has already settled a claim in the past to ‘set aside’ (or unwind) the previous settlement.
+The condition is that it is ‘just and reasonable’ to do so.
+The real challenge is establishing what ‘just and reasonable’ circumstances are.

-Case Example:
+Case example:

 John was abused in a youth detention centre by a guard in 1980 when he was 12.